-OoH does not allocate funds to specific HOPWA sub-programs (TBRA, STRMU, PHP, SS), instead the project sponsor receives a total funding amount and the State allows the project sponsor to utilize the funds based on identified client needs.
+OHA does not allocate funds to specific HOPWA sub-programs (TBRA, STRMU, PHP, SS), instead the program sponsor receives a total funding amount and the State allows them to utilize the funds based on identified client needs.
 Once the identified needs are selected, a budget is worked out for service categories and approximate funding is allocated.
 The only initial allocation contained within the funding award is Administration, which is limited to three (3) percent of the total award amount.
-The HOPWA program does not have formal threshold factors or grant size limit.
+The HOPWA program does not have formal Threshold Factors or Grant Size Limit.
 Threshold factors are mainly based on the amount of the State funding award.
-The amount awarded to the project sponsor is \$358,366.47.
-The plan was to have five-year request for application released in conjunction with the newly created Consolidated Plan.
-Due to extenuating circumstances, the RFA was not able to be released.
-OoH plans on releasing a four-year RFA in the spring of 2021 to be effective June 1, 2021.
+Size of the award to the project sponsor also depends on the quality of the application.
+The average amount awarded to the project sponsor is \$260,516.20.